zhenpanda/ethsf_confer/README.md

 K = Pairing.G1Point(0x231fcee067a2df72d4392f19c6260cb7ab55fe3684b625c7b6499c1d20437e3e, 0x1140d353ecab18fdd3231203b06416d5d4d456c2a6ee17b5ae5d3f38ed02442);
 ```

+Note every account is meant to run its own prover to ensure that private inputs remain private.
+This requires the compiled proof program, and its proving and verification key to be published.
+A trusted 3rd party would need to perform the setup and discard the toxic waste properly.
+Again due to the current limitation of ZoKrates, our proof uses up to 90k variables and constraints and the proof program takes 30MB.
+Therefore, we chose not to commit the compiled version of our proof program.

 ### Frontend

 `yarn` and `yarn start` will start the dev server which communicates with the backend to generate proof based on the frontend inputs.

+## Roadmap

+- [x] zkSNARK that proves sender balance change validity
+- [x] ZKSNARK that proves receiver balance change validity
+- [ ] Solidity contract that
+  - [x] handles transfer for a single asset
+  - [ ] handles multi-asset transfer
+  - [ ] handles asset deposit and withdrawal
+- [ ] Blinding factor for
+  - [ ] transaction value
+  - [ ] account balance
+- [ ] WebAssembly based prover